Information and publications on paralytic shellfish poisoning

 Links to other PSP sites

-PSP information from the Alaska Department of Environmental Conservation
+Information on PSP and recreational shellfish harvesting from the Alaska Department of Environmental Conservation

 Useful information and current warnings about PSP in Alaska.

 Marine Biotoxins on the West Coast and Alaska